KiarashS/regex_slides/slides.md

 </v-click>

 ---
+title: 'Repetitions: Curly Braces'
+---

-# Curly Braces - 3
+<h1>Curly Braces - 3 <span class="float-right text-xs rounded-sm px-1 border-double border-4 border-indigo-600 dark:border-indigo-200">Repetitions: Curly Braces</span></h1>

 <p>To express the occurrence of a character in a certain number range, we write curly braces <span class="highlight-gray">{x,y}</span> with the interval we want to go to the end.
 For example, indicate that the following letter <span class="highlight-gray">e</span> can only occur between <span class="highlight-gray">1</span> and <span class="highlight-gray">3</span>.</p>